- Dates: June 1, 2022 - May 31, 2023

 - Location: Greece

-- Open to: Junior faculty members (Adjunct Lecturers, Lecturers or Assistant Professors), Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") who hold a PhD, of Schools of Humanities and Social Sciences from Greek Universities (two positions per year)
+- Open to: Junior faculty members (Lecturers or Assistant Professors), Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") who hold a PhD, of Schools of Humanities and Social Sciences from Greek Universities (up to 2 positions)

 About the fellowships

 In the context of the Harvard Summer Program in Greece, 2 fellowship awards have been established by CHS since 2008 for junior researchers who are employed in Greek universities.
 Awarded fellows usually spend one week with the summer program as visiting scholars and during that week they present their work interacting with colleagues and students from the U.S. and all around the world and exchanging experiences and ideas about their different educational systems.
 Additionally, the fellows may be invited to participate in other events organized by CHS Greece in order to present their research.
 If the conditions in the summer due to the pandemic will not allow the implementation of the Harvard Summer Program in Greece, the Fellowships in Comparative Cultural Studies program will be offered independently of the summer program.